 You may wonder whether it is possible to make surfaces that have no friction at all, such that an object, once given a shove, continues to glide forever.
 There is no totally frictionless surface over which objects slide forever, but there are ways to minimize friction.
 You can, for instance, float an object on a cushion of air This is most easily accomplished cushion on which a conveniently shaped object can float, with friction between the object and the track all but eliminated.
 Alternatively, one can use wheeled carts with low-friction bearings on an ordinary track.
 Figure 4.2 shows low-friction carts you may have encountered in your lab or class.
 Although there is still some friction both for low-friction tracks and for the track shown in Figure 4.2, this friction is so small that it can be ignored during an experiment.
 For example, if the track in Figure 4.2 is horizontal, carts move along its length without slowing down appreciably.
-In other words:

-In the absence of friction, objects moving along a horizontal track keep moving without slowing down.
+In other words: In the absence of friction, objects moving along a horizontal track keep moving without slowing down.
 Another advantage of using such carts is that the track then use a high-speed camera to record the cart's position at various instants, and from that information determine its speed and acceleration.

-4.1 (a) Are the accelerations of the motions shown in Figure 4.1 constant? (b) For which surface is the acceleration day experience: A hockey puck slides easily on ice but on a rough road.

-In the preceding two chapters, we developed a mathematical framework for describing motion along a straight line.
+4.1 (a) Are the accelerations of the motions shown in Figure 4.1 constant? (b) For which surface is the acceleration Ж 3 0 🐵 🔒 🗸 🗸 ю app.perusall.com Perusall A 14 76 T n the preceding two chapters, we developed a mathematical framework for describing motion along a L straight line.
 In this chapter, we continue our study of motion by investigating inertia, a property of objects that affects their motion.
 The experiments we carry out in studying inertia lead us to discover one of the most fundamental laws in physics-conservation of momentum.

-Picture a block of wood sitting motionless on a smooth wooden surface.
-If you give the block a shove, it slides some distance but eventually comes to rest.
-Depending on the smoothness of the block and the smoothness of the wooden surface, this stopping may happen sooner or it may happen later.
-If the two surfaces in contact are very smooth and object encounters when no during the interval c graph, the velocity dee hardly observable.
-The there is very little fric effect of friction is to b to each other-in this face it is sliding on.
-The takes for the block to c

-Figure 4.1 shows how the velocity of a wooden block decreases on three different surfaces.
-The slowing down is due to friction-the resistance to motion that one surface or

-Figure 4.1 Velocity-versus-time graph for a wooden block sliding on three different surfaces.
+4.1 Friction Picture a block of wood sitting motionless on a smooth wooden surface.
+If you give the block a shove, it slides some smoothness of the block and the smoothness of the wooden surface, this stopping may happen sooner or it may happen later.
+If the two surfaces in contact are very smooth and the (f) the rough oustick This do how out of day experime: A hockey puck slides easily on ice b Figure 4.1 shows how the velocity of a wooden block decreases on three different surfaces.
+The slowing down is due to friction-the resistance to motion that one surface or object encounters when moving over another.
+Notice that, during the interval covered by the velocity-versus-time graph, the velocity decrease as the block slides over ice is hardly observable.
+The block slides easily over ice because there is very little friction between the two surfaces.
+The effect of friction is to bring two objects to rest with respect to each other-in this case the wooden block and the sur- Figure 4.1 Velocity-versus-time graph for a wooden block sliding on three different surfaces.
 The rougher the surface, the more quickly the velocity decreases.

-Figure 4.2 Low-friction track and carts used in the experiments described in this chapter.
+Figure 4.2 Low-friction track and carts used in the experiments described